A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 What is your normal turnaround?

 Generally speaking, our normal turnaround is 12-24 hours.
 If you get it to us by the end of business, we can have it ready for you the next morning.
 However, if you need it NOW, we can get it to you NOW.
+8-Ks we can do same day service at no extra charge.

 How do I pay you?